Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Correctness Proof

 \section{Correctness Proof}

-We prove the correctness of Algorithm~\ref{alg:selfStabCode} by showing that when the system starts in an arbitrary state, it reaches a legitimate state (Definition~\ref{def:legitimateState}) within a bounded period of $((\Delta_{comm}+\Delta_{synch})+2)D+1)[((\Delta_{comm}+\Delta_{synch})D+1)\cdot N_S + N_C+1]$ frames (Theorem \ref{lem:staleResetIllegalDelete}).
+We prove the correctness of Algorithm~\ref{alg:selfStabCode} by showing that when the system starts in an arbitrary state, it reaches a legitimate state (Definition~\ref{def:legitimateState}) within frames (Theorem \ref{lem:staleResetIllegalDelete}).
 Moreover, we show that when starting from a legitimate state, the system satisfies the task requirements and it is also resilient to a bounded number of failures (lemmas~\ref{thm:kappaLink} and~\ref{lem:nodeAdditionDeletion}).

 We refer to the values of variable $X$ at node $p_i$ (controller or switch) as $X_i$, i.e., the variable name with a subscript that indicates the node index.
 Similarly, we refer to the return values of function $f$ at controller $p_k$ as $f_k$.